davidgasquez/handbook/Learning.md

   2. Valid environment (few random events, controlled, ...).
   3. Timely feedback.
   4. Deliberate practice.
 - Knowledge is built up through layers.
 You need more basic knowledge before you can access more advanced knowledge.
-You can’t learn things that are too far removed from your knowledge tree.
+You can't learn things that are too far removed from your knowledge tree.
 - Lasting and solid foundations are made by experiencing.
 - For some subjects, [there's no speed limit](https://sive.rs/kimo).
 If you're more driven than most people, you can do way more than anyone expects.
 - A great way to spot what is probably true in any field is to find multiple people with different worldviews on a topic and see which parts do they agree upon.